-“Family is the cornerstone to living a balanced life in recovery,” starts Charlie, the director of Addiction Campuses’ aftercare program.
+“Family is the cornerstone to living a balanced life in recovery,” starts Charlie, the director of Vertava Health’ aftercare program.

 However, after watching a loved one struggle with addiction, many families have trouble ever recovering.
 With so much pain to go around, how does a family ever recover and play a role in addiction recovery?

 “When people enter treatment, their family relationships are really broken,” Charlie states.
 “Those actively addicted are only focused on chasing their next high.
 This creates anxiety and distrust among the entire family.”

 Due to the troubling consequences of substance addiction, the surrounding family members often feel the need to take on more responsibility to compensate for their addicted loved one’s behaviors.
 While the erratic behaviors of a family member suffering from addiction take shape in many forms, some of the most common behaviors include: